Dance Artist. Choreographer. Educator. Author.

 “Every time I dance, I’m trying to prove myself to myself.”

 Inspiration and Curiosity.
 Flare and Sensuality.
 Truth and Vulnerability.
 Strength and Grace.
 None are in short supply when it comes to her distinctive style and her journey as a dancer.
 Jazmine Desarrae has a deep passion and desire for utilizing movement as an instrument to inspire, empower, and honor personal truths.
-Despite an adverse upbringing, she has evolved into a woman of courage, skill, wisdom, and empowerment.

 Through conscious and continuous reflection of her own mistakes, experiences, fears, injuries, and insecurities she felt the need to explore and embrace the power of the feminine.
 She realized that she had been giving too much and accepting too little.
 Denying her own self worth, lacking confidence, and the drive to push her dreams into motion, Jazmine decided that enough was enough!
 It was time to be selfish and make a change.
 It was time to stop making excuses and living through the eyes of others.
 It was time to embody the lusciousness of her inner truth and value herself in a way that radiated her deepest desires.
 This was the impetus and inspiration for the creation of Powerful Embodiment Dance: dance classes designed to serve and empower the mind, awaken the body, and nourish the soul while celebrating personal truths regardless of age, ethnicity, circumstance, and background.